When compiling the program that you wish to debug, you must add the debug flag to your compile command. For most compilers this is -g.

 Python debugging in DDT has the following limited support:

-- Debugging Python scripts running under the CPython interpreter (version 2.7 only).
+- Debugging Python scripts running under the CPython interpreter (version 2.7, 3.5 and 3.6 only).

 - Decoding the stack to show Python frames, function names and line numbers.